Step 1 — Net Business Profit

 Court Precedent

 In Watson v.
 Commissioner (2012), the court found a $24K salary on $200K+ profit unreasonable.
-The IRS reclassified distributions as wages.
+Distributions were reclassified as wages.

 🔄